clintono1/pintos-project/reports/project2.md

 `PASS`

 #### Kernel Bugs
+If creating a file did not work, then the test case would not have passed since there was no file to call `tell` on.

+If the test case did not involve calling `CHECK` on `create` and `open`, we might not have been able to create or open a file to call `tell` on, making the test case fail.

 ## Experience
 There are a lot of test cases already implemented for Pintos, so it took us